 Maker’s Muse is one of the most established 3D printing creators on YouTube.
 On his channel, Angus carries out in-depth 3D printer reviews and provides lots of useful tips and educational videos.
 One thing you should know: Angus has a thing for torturing 3D printers, not for the sake of it (we think!) but rather to push the machines to their limits.
 For example, he loves designing insanely complex 3D models of objects super challenging to print!
 Angus recently started focusing on resin-based 3D printers, making his channel stand out as the vast majority of 3D printer videos focus on FFF/FDM 3D printers.
 He also often puts dirt-cheap 3D printers to the test and debunks any phony Marketing promises.
 All in all, a must-subscribe to channel if you’re into 3D printing!

 - Creator name: Naomi Wu

 - Most popular video: Infinity Skirt Build

 Naomi is a maker and web developer based in Shenzen, China.
-Naomi is passionate about 3D printing a technology among others she uses in her popular videos.
-She often visits maker fairs and trade show in Asia, producing awesome and immersive 360° videos to show the rest of the world that Asia is also a hotbed with active local 3D printing/maker communities.
-Naomi is also one of the few voices defending minorities in the makers community.
-Be that the overwhelming domination of the white male demographic in 3D printing/maker media or the stereotypes attached to female makers, Naomi never lacks words to smartly bring people’s attention to these important topics – always in a respectful and educational way.
+Naomi is passionate about 3D printing technology among others she uses in her popular videos.
+She often visits maker fairs and trade shows in Asia, producing awesome and immersive 360° videos to show the rest of the world that Asia is also a hotbed with active local 3D printing/maker communities.
+Naomi is also one of the few voices defending minorities in the maker’s community.
+Be that the overwhelming domination of the white male demographic in 3D printing/maker media or the stereotypes attached to female makers, Naomi never lacks words to smartly bring people’s attention to these important topics – always respectfully and educationally.
 So don’t be fooled by her SexyCyborg moniker, Naomi is much more than that.